Spatial Network Calculus: Toward Deterministic Wireless Networking: Introduction

 The theory of network calculus plays an indispensable role in the design of deterministic networks \cite{cruz1991calculus, 61110}.
 Initially developed for wired networks, network calculus introduces envelopes to describe network traffic and services, establishing deterministic upper bounds on network delay and data backlog.
 However, extending this theory to the wireless network domain presents several critical challenges.
 The intrinsic characteristics of wireless networks, such as signal attenuation, multipath propagation, and dynamic traffic variations, substantially increase the complexity of guaranteeing deterministic performance.
 Consequently, traditional network calculus methods are challenging to apply directly to wireless networks.

-To address these challenges, a \textit{spatial network calculus} was introduced in \cite{feng2023spatial}, which extends the classical network calculus by incorporating the spatial dimension along with the temporal dimension.
+To address these challenges, a \textit{spatial network calculus} is introduced in \cite{feng2023spatial}, which extends the classical network calculus by incorporating the spatial dimension along with the temporal dimension.
 This advancement offers a novel approach to providing deterministic performance guarantees on all links in wireless networks.
-The core concept involves using stochastic geometry \cite{haenggi2012stochastic, 6042301,BLASZCZYSZYN2021153} to analyze each wireless link in large-scale networks (spatial dimension) and integrating this with classical network calculus methods that focus on individual data packets (temporal dimension).
-This results in a new set of spatial regulations and methods to ensure deterministic performance in wireless networks.
-This step shows significant potential for deterministic performance guarantees in wireless networks, particularly in scenarios requiring high reliability and real-time performance, such as autonomous driving, industrial control, and telemedicine.
+The core concept involves using stochastic geometry \cite{haenggi2012stochastic, 6042301,BLASZCZYSZYN2021153} to analyze each wireless link in {spatially regulated} large-scale networks (spatial dimension) and integrating this with classical network calculus methods that focus on individual data packets (temporal dimension). {By applying spatial regulations, the number of simultaneously active transmitters is controlled, which is necessary to enable deterministic performance guarantees across all links in wireless networks.}

-The spatial regulations introduced in \cite{feng2023spatial} only apply to homogeneous networks, focusing on constraining the number of nodes.
-It does not capture the heterogeneity of nodes (such as power and density), traffic, and QoS demands in wireless networks \cite{10746553}.
-For example, an approach is needed that tailors for both high-demand and low-demand users.
-While next-generation mobile communication systems such as 6G have made strides in energy efficiency, ultra-reliability, and low latency, ensuring service guarantees for all users in large-scale heterogeneous wireless networks remains a critical and complex challenge \cite{hwang2022study, zhong2024toward}.
+{The spatial regulations introduced in \cite{feng2023spatial} focuses on constraining the number of transmitters for homogeneous networks.
+It does not capture the diversity of transmit power, traffic, and QoS demands in wireless networks with differentiated services \cite{10746553}.} For example, an approach is needed that tailors for both high-demand and low-demand users.
+Although next-generation mobile communication systems such as 6G have made strides in energy efficiency, ultra-reliability, and low latency, ensuring service guarantees for all users in large-scale heterogeneous wireless networks remains a critical and complex challenge \cite{hwang2022study, zhong2024toward}.